Socialized Medicine Opponent Senator Rand Paul Plans To Have Hernia Surgery In Canada

-Kentucky Senator Rand Paul plans to head to Canada to undergo hernia surgery according to his attorneys.
-According to the Courier-Journal, Paul, who is one of the most aggressive critics in the Senate against socialized medicine, is scheduled to have an outpatient operation at Shouldice Hernia Hospital in Ontario, Canada next week.
+Kentucky Senator Rand Paul plans to head to Canada to undergo hernia surgery, according to his attorneys.
+According to the Courier-Journal, Paul, who is one of the most aggressive critics of socialized medicine in the Senate, is scheduled to have an outpatient operation at Shouldice Hernia Hospital in Ontario, Canada, next week.

-Paul was injured in November 2017 when his neighbor Rene Boucher attacked him while he was mowing his lawn.
+Paul was injured in November of 2017, when his neighbor — Rene Boucher — attacked him while he was mowing his lawn.
 Boucher says that he assaulted the U.S. Senator over a pile of debris stacked near their shared property line.
 Rand recalled the experience as a “living hell.”

 “It was sort of I guess a living hell for the first four or five weeks,” Paul said.
 “I couldn’t get out of bed without assistance, six broken ribs, damage to my lungs, two bouts of pneumonia.
 It was really a tough go of it.
 But each day I feel a little bit better.”

-Boucher pled guilty to assault and was sentenced to 30 days in prison and a $10,00 fine, which he is appealing.
+Boucher pleaded guilty to assault, and was sentenced to 30 days in prison and a $10,000 fine, which he is appealing.

 Details of Paul’s surgery were revealed as part of the documents related to the ongoing lawsuit.
 According to those documents, as part of his recovery, Paul requires hernia surgery.
-He is opting to have the work done in Canada, where medical care is publicly funded and everyone has access to the same level of care.
+He is opting to have the work done in Canada, where universal health care coverage applies to the majority of the population.

-Paul has called socialized and universal care “slavery” in the past, arguing that the United States was founded on the right to pursue happiness, but not “physical comfort.”
-He said that universal health care would enable people to come to his house and “conscript” his services as an ophthalmologist.
+Paul has called socialized medicine and universal care “slavery” in the past, per the Courier-Journal, arguing that the United States was founded on the right to pursue happiness, but not “physical comfort.”
+He has said that universal health care would enable people to come to his house, and “conscript” his services as an ophthalmologist.

 Instead, Paul believes that the private market is the only appropriate way to address health care needs.